textcreationpartnership/A01988/README.md

 ##Content Summary##

 #####Front#####

-A godly boke wherein is contayned certayne fruitefull, godlye, and necessarye rules, to bee exercise
+1. ¶ IOHN GOVVGHE PASTOR to the Paryshe of Sayncte Peters in Cornebull of London, to the Christian Reader.

 #####Body#####

+1. Certayne holsome, godly, and necessary Rules.

-1. Of the armour fyt for a christian souldiour.
+    _ Of the armour fyt for a christian souldiour.

-1. The hedde of all wysdome is to know your selfe, & of the two maner of wisdoms heuenly & worldly, the one true & the other immagined.
+    _ The hedde of all wysdome is to know your selfe, & of the two maner of wisdoms heuenly & worldly, the one true & the other immagined.

-1. Of the exterior man and the interior.
+    _ Of the exterior man and the interior.

-1. ¶ Of the thre partes in man the spiryte, the sowle, and the fleshe.
+    _ ¶ Of the thre partes in man the spiryte, the sowle, and the fleshe.

-1. Certaine generall rules of trewe christianitye.
+    _ Certaine generall rules of trewe christianitye.

-1. ¶ The fyrst rule of Faythe.
+    _ ¶ The fyrst rule of Faythe.

-1. ¶ The seconde Rule not to enter the way of saluation slouth fully or fearefully.
+    _ ¶ The seconde Rule not to enter the way of saluation slouth fully or fearefully.

-1. ¶ The thirde Rule prouethe that the waie of Christe is most profitable, besides that it onely leadeth to felicitie.
+    _ ¶ The thirde Rule prouethe that the waie of Christe is most profitable, besides that it onely leadeth to felicitie.

-1. ¶ The fowrth Rule is that in all oure acts and order of oure liuynge, we prefyxe Christ as the onely marcke wherat we shote.
+    _ ¶ The fowrth Rule is that in all oure acts and order of oure liuynge, we prefyxe Christ as the onely marcke wherat we shote.

-1. ¶ The fyfte Rule to know perfyt and trewe deuocion from vaine and fayned.
+    _ ¶ The fyfte Rule to know perfyt and trewe deuocion from vaine and fayned.

-1. ¶ The syxte Rule that we oughte onely to followe the doctryne of Christ, and not to cleue to the more number.
+    _ ¶ The syxte Rule that we oughte onely to followe the doctryne of Christ, and not to cleue to the more number.

-1. ¶ Opynions mete and conuenient for a christen man.
+    _ ¶ Opynions mete and conuenient for a christen man.

-1. ¶ The. vii.
+    _ ¶ The. vii.
 Rule howe to labour to obteyne that whiche is nerest to a spirituall lyfe.

-1. ¶ The eight Rule howe to resist temptacions.
+    _ ¶ The eight Rule howe to resist temptacions.

-1. ¶ The. ix.
+    _ ¶ The. ix.
 Rule to geue deli gent hede to the assault of oure enemies.

-1. ¶ The. x. rule is to hate those oure ennemies.
+    _ ¶ The. x. rule is to hate those oure ennemies.

-1. ¶ The. xi. rule is what we should do in the time of temptacion, and what after the temp tacion ouercome.
+    _ ¶ The. xi. rule is what we should do in the time of temptacion, and what after the temp tacion ouercome.

-1. ¶ The. xii. rule howe to ouercome our spyrituall enemy with hys owne weapon.
+    _ ¶ The. xii. rule howe to ouercome our spyrituall enemy with hys owne weapon.

-1. ¶ The. xiii.
+    _ ¶ The. xiii.
 Rule howe we ought both to fyghte manfully, and the feld ouercom alwaies ready to resist the nexte onset of our enemy.

-1. ¶ The. xiiii.
+    _ ¶ The. xiiii.
 Rule howe we oughte to hate al sinnes seme it neuer so smal.

-1. ¶ The. xv. rule is how we should behaue oure selues, if wee chaunce in this fyght be ouercom of the deuil.
+    _ ¶ The. xv. rule is how we should behaue oure selues, if wee chaunce in this fyght be ouercom of the deuil.

-1. ¶ The. xvi. ruleis of sondry reme dies against temptacions.
+    _ ¶ The. xvi. ruleis of sondry reme dies against temptacions.

-1. ¶ The. xvii.
+    _ ¶ The. xvii.
 Rule howe greate a helpe to resyste synne, is to remember howe detestable a thinge synne is.

-1. ¶ The. xviii.
+    _ ¶ The. xviii.
 Rule to auoyde sin, by and by, comparing the. ii. heades together, videlicet God and the deuyll.

-1. ¶ The. xix.
+    _ ¶ The. xix.
 Rule for the absteining from synne is to haue in oure remembraunce the myseryes of thys worlde.

-1. ¶ The. xx.
+    _ ¶ The. xx.
 Rule to beware of Impenytencye.

-1. ¶ Here folowith certaine speciall remedies, against certaine speciall vices and sinnes, and first against Lechery.
+    _ ¶ Here folowith certaine speciall remedies, against certaine speciall vices and sinnes, and first against Lechery.

-1. ¶ A remedy against the mocion of Auarice.
+    _ ¶ A remedy against the mocion of Auarice.

-1. ¶ A remedy againste the sinne Ambicion, and desyre of honoure.
+    _ ¶ A remedy againste the sinne Ambicion, and desyre of honoure.

-1. ¶ A Remedy agaynst the sinne of Pryde and Disdaine.
+    _ ¶ A Remedy agaynst the sinne of Pryde and Disdaine.

-1. ¶ A remedy againste the sinne of Anger and desyre of reuengeaunce.
+    _ ¶ A remedy againste the sinne of Anger and desyre of reuengeaunce.

 #####Back#####
-A godly boke wherein is contayned certayne fruitefull, godlye, and necessarye rules, to bee exercise **Types of content**
+Imprynted at London by VVyllyam Seres dvvellynge at the vveste ende of Paules Churche, at the sygne **Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!